khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2021.md

   - Amazon Web Services(AWS)

 ---

-**Note** The "Competition" post are not in chronological order, but rather the order which I updated the post.
-{: .notice--success}
+|![proof](/assets/images/Hackathon-AWS-BO-2021/Cert_AWS_IDV_DESC_Khiu Kim Hong.pdf)|
+|<em>Proof of participation</em>|

 **Note** The team's solution used components that I no longer have access to and cannot recreate.
 As such only the design proposal is included here.
 {: .notice--warning}

-|![proof](/assets/images/Hackathon-AWS-BO-2021/Cert_AWS_IDV_DESC_Khiu Kim Hong.pdf)|
-|<em>Proof of participation</em>|

 ***